-We also have a guide available on Residential Extensions (PDF 227Kb / 18 pages).
+Also see a guide to residential extensions (PDF 227Kb / 18 pages).

-If your proposal is not in connection with a house extension or alteration, for example a business or commercial venture, we will require you to write to the Planning Department at Mansion House, Penrith with as much detail of the proposal as possible including a site location plan and sketch drawings to establish whether planning permission is required.
+If your proposal is not in connection with a house extension or alteration, for example a business or commercial venture, we will require you to write to the Development Management with as much detail of the proposal as possible including a site location plan and sketch drawings to establish whether planning permission is required.

 Change of Use

-In addition to development, changes of use may require planning permission, for example a change of use from a shop to a dwelling or vice versa.
-For further details please contact development control .
+In addition to development, changes of use may require planning permission, for example a change of use from a shop to a dwelling or the other way round.
+For further details please contact development management.

-The Planning Portal lists the various use classes and has information on changes of use requiring and not requiring planning permission see change of use planning permission.
+Change of use - planning permission web page on the Planning Portal's website lists the various use classes and provides information on changes of use which require and don't require planning permission.

-If you require planning permission please read the information regarding advice before making an application.
+If the work you propose to do requires planning permission please read advice before making an application.

 We can ask for more information about impact / risks assessment and any mitigation.

-We must take into account any representations and the NPPF but we can only take into account highways, flood risk areas and contamination issues.
+We must take into account any representations and the National Planning Policy Framework, but we can only take into account highways, flood risk areas and contamination issues.

 Development cannot commence until: